odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 # How does it differ from Helm?

 [Helm](helm.md) is a popular way of installing an application stack through charts, and sometimes upgrading.
-However at it's core, Helm is a templating engine.
+However, at it's core, Helm is a templating engine.
 It takes templates, runs them through a processor to expand variables (across multiple documents).
 It then submits the documents to the Kubernetes API server just the same as if they'd be created standalone.

 Helm charts can be stored in a repository, and make putting together a complex stack relatively easy. (we already use them successfully for Egeria).
 More complex behaviour can be done by deploying additional containers, jobs etc.

 This is **very** different to an operator.
 Rather than create standard Kubernetes resources, with an operator we are trying to model our application, define it's intended state, and then have active code **always** running to monitor and achieve this.
 Operators are thus much more sophisticated, but also complex.

 Operators and custom resources can themselves be deployed using Helm - so we don't think of the Operators are replacing Helm, rather they are very complementary techniques which can be used together.
-For example, whist an operator might focus on a single application, a helm chart may deploy a demonstation environment.
+For example, whist an operator might focus on a single application, a helm chart may deploy a demonstration environment.

 # Operator Lifecycle Manager